comunica/Article-SSWS2020-AMF/content/conclusions.md

 Results show that our new client-side BGP-based algorithms that use AMF metadata significantly reduce query evaluation times  (_[Research Question 1](#question-combine)_).
 However, the are a few outliers where our new algorithms perform _worse_ than the triple-based algorithm.
-Our results have shown that a heuristic that can decide whether or not to use the BGP-based algorithm can solve this problem, but further research is needed to come up with a more general heuristic that works in a variety of cases.
+In the future, heuristical approaches that calculate the potential effectiveness of the BGP-based algorithm can be investigated to solve this problem.

 ### BGP-based Algorithms Postpone Time to First Results